cotica/reddit_classifier/README.md

 ### Problem statement

 We are producing a trivia focused / Jeopardy or Who Wants to Be a Millionaire* style game show, where we want the audience to guess the source of the movie details.
 Everything is scrambled together!
-The task: figure out if the details came from good movie details, or whether the movie production team took a shorcut and landed in _Sh**ty Movie Details_!
+The task: figure out if the details came from good movie details, or whether the movie production team took a shorcut and landed in _Sh*tty Movie Details_!

 *_Trademarks of their appropriate productions_